 Another 75 words (5 lines of text) are included under the topic Early Poore Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Poore family moved to Ireland, but this topic is not covered in this excerpt.
 Another 43 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Poore or a variant listed above:

-Poore Settlers in the United States in the 17th Century
+Poore Settlers in United States in the 17th Century

-Poore Settlers in the United States in the 18th Century
+Poore Settlers in United States in the 18th Century